 And one thing the cold weather is sure to affect is the Super Bowl.
 On Feb.
 2, 2014 the NFL game will head to the outdoors for the first time in years.

 Unfortunately for those fans, the Farmer's Almanac has just predicted an unusually cold winter season with a massive storm expected to hit within the same time frame that the Super Bowl has been scheduled.

 "Significant snowfalls are forecast for parts of every zone.
-Over the Northeast and Mid-Atlantic states, we are 'red-flagging' the first ten days of February for possible heavy winter weather," Caleb Weatherbee wrote in an Almanac report.
+Over the Northeast and Mid-Atlantic states, we are 'red-flagging' the first ten days of February for possible heavy winter weather," Caleb Weatherbee wrote in an Almanac report Sunday.

 "We are forecasting stormy weather for this, the biggest of sporting venues.
 Even if we are off by a day or two with the timing of copious wind, rain, and snow, we wish to stress that this particular part of the winter season will be particularly volatile and especially turbulent.," said Caleb Weatherbee in a "newer" Almanac report last month.

-Pitted against the Old Almanac, editor Tim Clark says "Let it snow!"
+Pitted against the Old Almanac, Old Almanac editor Tim Clark says "Let it snow!"
 Why?
-Because he's a New England Patriots fan.
+Because he's a New England Patriots fan and the team

 "I hope that my team, the New England Patriots, is going to get there we are a very good cold weather team!"
 Clark told the Weather Channel.